visgl/deck.gl/docs/api-reference/carto/overview.md

 ### Support for other deck.gl layers

-The CARTO submodule includes layers (CartoLayer, CartoSQLLayer, CartoBQTilerLayer) that simplify interaction with the CARTO platform.
-These layers make use of the GeoJsonLayer composite layer for rendering vector tilesets and GeoJSON datasets served using the CARTO Maps API.
+The CARTO submodule includes the CartoLayer that simplify interaction with the CARTO platform.
 If you want to use other deck.gl layers (i.e. ArcLayer, H3HexagonLayer...), there are two possibilities depending on the API version you are using:

 * If you are using the cloud native API version (v3), you can directly retrieve the data in the format expected by the layer using the `getData` function: